AriFordsham/GHCWiki/commentary/compiler/api.md

 The process is made more tricky in practice for two reasons:

 - We might not need to compile certain modules, if none of their dependencies have changed.
-GHC's recompilation checker? determines whether a module really needs to be compiled or not.
+GHC's [recompilation checker](commentary/compiler/recompilation-avoidance) determines whether a module really needs to be compiled or not.
 - In GHCi, we might just be reloading the program after making some changes, so we don't even want to re-link modules for which no dependencies have changed.

-## Stable Modules

-ToDo.